li-group/scChat/README.md

 ## Scope
 Model: scChat currently supports analysis using AnnData-formatted single-cell RNA sequencing datasets.

-Capabilities: scChat integrates an LLM with specialized tools to enable tasks such as marker gene identification, UMAP clustering, and custom literature searches, all through conversational interactions.
+Capabilities: scChat integrates an LLM mutli-agent system with specialized tools to enable tasks, such as cell type annotation, enrichment analysis, and result visualization, all through conversational interactions.

 # Tutorial